PRM (Partner Relationship Management)

 Lead passing: a critical operational process in partner enablement is

-managing leads to making sure leads are qualified and get followed up
+managing leads to make sure leads are qualified and get followed up

 in a structured way.